TremorVideoMobile/TremorVideo-Unity-SDK/README.md

 ### Optional Steps:
 **Delegate Callbacks**

-If your application would like to be notified of ad status, loading, start or completion, you can implement the TremorVideoAd delegate.
+If your application would like to be notified of ad status, loading, start or completion, you can implement the TremorVideoAd delegate methods.
 For example:
 ```
     TremorVideo.adReadyDelegate = AdReady;
     TremorVideo.adStartDelegate = AdStart;